DLF Ltd (NSE: DLF) Q3 2026 Earnings Call dated Jan. 23, 2026

 Ashok Kumar Tyagi

-Actually it’s 120 crores of government outflow and 250 crores was the refund that.
-So I mean we had given an ICD to our, to our Mumbai project and hopefully because of the boisterous collections that money was returned back by the JVCO to us.
-So.
-So that 250 crores came back.
+Actually, it’s INR120 crores of government outflow.
+And INR250 crores was the refund that we got.
+So, I mean, we had given an ICD to our Mumbai project.
+And hopefully, because of the boisterous collections, that money was returned back by the JV Co to us.
+So that INR250 crores came back.

 Got it.
 Perfect.
 Thank you.
 Those were all my questions.

-Thank you.
-Ladies and gentlemen.
-That was the last question for today.
+Ladies and gentlemen, that was the last question for today.
 I now hand over the call to Mr. Ashok Tyagi for closing comments.
 Over to you, sir.

 Ashok Kumar Tyagi

-Financially, of course, you know, we have now a five digit surplus cash with us.
-It is still with RERA, but hopefully from fiscal 27 onwards we should begin seeing a very systemic unlocking of that.
-And I think that that’s where, you know, things should start really strong.
-And the commercial engine just keeps on, you know, outperforming quarter on quarter, year on year and hopefully in the last, in the next 12 to 18 months with the, with the downtown Chennai, ATM Place, the three malls and then the next phase of downtown beginning to commission downtown go down.
-I mean, this engine will just keep on going and really hopefully, you know, so we continue to be in a, in a safe and a sweet spot and just.
-That’s it.
+Financially, of course, we have now a five-digit surplus cash with us.
+It is still with RERA, but hopefully, from fiscal ’27 onwards, we should begin seeing a very systemic unlocking of debt.
+And I think that’s where things should start really strong.
+And the commercial engine just keeps on outperforming quarter-on-quarter, year-on-year.
+And hopefully, in the next 12 to 18 months will be with the Downtown Chennai, Atrium Place, the three malls and then the next phase of Downtown beginning to commission, Downtown Gurgaon.
+I mean, this engine will just keep on growing.
+And really, hopefully, also we continue to be in a safe and a sweet spot, and just — that’s it.
 Thank you.